Share the Care

 Start with serving size

-“When reading food labels, I always tell clients to start at the top with the serving size,” says Alicia Buterbaugh, RD, certified diabetes educator with Kettering Health Network.
-“A lot of people neglect looking at the serving size, which may be different that a person’s portion size.
-If the serving size is half a cup and someone eats a full cup, then they need to double the information on the nutrition label.”
+“When reading food labels, I always tell clients to start at the top with the serving size,” says Alicia Buterbaugh, a registered dietician, and certified diabetes educator.
+“Many people neglect to look at the serving size, which may be different from a person’s portion size.
+If the serving size is half a cup and someone eats a full cup, they need to double the information on the nutrition label.”

 Consider daily values